The Token Layer

 The Token Layer connects the applications (websites) and blockchain

-The Token Layer is what we call the general infrustructure and standardisation needed to achieve T.I.P.S., the core requirements of tokenisation.
+The Token Layer is what we call the general infrastructure and standardisation needed to achieve T.I.P.S., the core requirements of tokenisation.

 The Token Layer is for Web3